 Fishers in the ETBF encounter SBT during a limited time of the year when SBT migrate into the ETBF area, typically May to October.
 In addition, fishing for SBT is permitted only in designated areas.
 To minimise the risk of non-quota take of SBT by longliners off New South Wales, access to the waters through which SBT migrate has been restricted to only vessels holding SBT quota.
 This arrangement has resulted in a significant reduction in longline effort in southern areas, and corresponding reductions in seabird and bycatch species interactions.
-There were no seabird interactions in 2013 or 2014 in shots where SBT was caught recorded in the logbooks.
+There were no seabird interactions in 2014 in shots where SBT was caught recorded in the logbooks, but there were several interactions in 2015 (Table 2).
+Seabird interactions are reported annually to the WCPFC (e.g. Patterson et al. 2016).

-Small amounts of SBT were caught in longline operations in the WTBF during the reported fishing seasons (2012-13 and 2013-14).
-There were no seabird interactions in 2013 or 2014 in shots where SBT was caught recorded in the logbooks.
-Seabird interactions occurring in the WTBF are reported annually to the Indian Ocean Tuna Commission (IOTC) (e.g. Hobsbawn et al. 2014).
+There were no seabird interactions in 2014 or 2015 in shots where SBT was caught recorded in the logbooks.
+Seabird interactions occurring in the WTBF are reported annually to the IOTC (e.g. Hobsbawn et al. 2016).